José Luis Rodríguez Zapatero: LGBT rights

 The legalization of same-sex marriage in Spain on 1 July 2005 includes adoption rights, as well as other rights that were previously only available to heterosexual couples.
 This caused a stir within the Catholic Church, which opposed the measures and supported a demonstration attended by some 166,000 (according to official figures) and one million people (according to the organisers) in Madrid.

-In 2007, Zapatero's government was also responsible for a Gender Identity Law that allows transgender persons the right to have their identity legally recognised, the criteria being one clinical evaluation and two years of treatment (generally hormone replacement therapy), and without demanding mandatory genital surgery or irreversible sterility.
-The law is, along with the legislation of some US states, one of the most simple and non-bureaucratic that currently exist in the world.
+In 2007, Zapatero's government was also responsible for a Gender Identity Law that allowed transgender persons the right to have their identity legally recognised, the criteria being one clinical evaluation and two years of treatment (generally hormone replacement therapy), without the need for mandatory genital surgery or irreversible sterility.
+The law was, along with the legislation of some US states, one of the most simple and non-bureaucratic in the world.
 Transgender persons also have the right to marry persons of the opposite or same sex they have transitioned into, and to biologically parent children either before or after transitioning.